-- The power supply must be identical to the data on the nameplate. - Switch off power supply before connecting up the instrument.
+- The power supply must be identical to the data on the nameplate. - Switch off power supply before connecting up the instrument. - Use screened, twisted wire pair (refer to Operating Instruction on the CD-ROM.

 3.1 Wiring in F12/F23 housing